Organizing objects in the Amazon S3 console by using folders

 Note

-When you navigate away from the page, the folder information (including the total size) will no longer be available.
+When you navigate away from the page, the folder information (including the total size) is no longer available.
 You must calculate the total size again if you want to see it again.

 Important